 Air France flies nonstop from Paris CDG to Wuhan and Guangzhou, utilizing Boeing 777-200 aircraft.
 KLM operates services from Amsterdam to Chengdu, Guangzhou, Xiamen and Hangzhou using a mix of Boeing 747-400 and Boeing 777-200 series aircrafts.
 Finnair operates services from Helsinki to Chongqing and Xi’an using an Airbus A330-300.
 Lufthansa flies from Frankfurt to Nanjing, Qingdao and Shenyang using Airbus A340-300s, and British Airways will commence services to Chengdu using a 777-200 later this month.

-The maps above display a fairly impressive level of service to non-core cities in China, which further underscores their burgeoning importances as locales with 6-10 million inhabitants.
+There is a fairly impressive level of service to non-core cities in China, which further underscores their burgeoning importances as locales with 6-10 million inhabitants.
 On the flip side, market share breakdown among Chinese carriers serving Europe-China tend to be heavily weighted towards flag carrier Air China, which is government-owned and, being based in Beijing, tends to receive favoritism from the regulatory bodies in terms of opening up new intercontinental routes.
 Still, however, the other two government-owned carriers, China Southern and China Eastern, as well as newer, privately-owned operators such as Sichuan Airlines, Xiamen Airlines and Hainan Airlines, have plans to further grow their long-haul networks after receiving new aircraft deliveries in the near future.

 However, returning to the Europe to China vs. US to China comparison, the interesting factoid is that European carriers have stuck to a model of serving these foreign cities on a 3-4 weekly basis using smaller-density seating aircraft.
 In other words, the formula has proven to be that more can be accomplished with less by deploying aircraft with the right number of frequencies and the right amount of seating capacity to drive up yields on such routes.